 Some of the city-states of Greece had come under the control of the kings of Macedonia, but many of the smaller ones had banded together to form two leagues, the Aetolian League and Achaean League, to resist the power of Macedonia and the other kingdoms.
 These leagues expanded over time as they gained more and more members.

 One other city-state which achieved prominence in this period was the island state of Rhodes.
-This had resisted the power of the Successors through skilful diplomacy and the strength of its fleet.
-Rhodes prospered during the Hellenistic period, and became a centre of maritime commerce.
+This had resisted the power of the Successors through skillful diplomacy and the strength of its fleet.
+Rhodes prospered during the Hellenistic period, and became a center of maritime commerce.
 Its coins were widely circulated and its philosophical school became one of the most highly regarded in the Mediterranean.
-In 280 BC the Rhodians built the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, to commemorate a victory.
+In 280 BCE the Rhodians built the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, to commemorate a victory.

-In Asia Minor, apart from Pergamum (see above), the kingdoms of Bithynia and Cappadocia had been semi-autonomous provinces within the Persian empire and had successfully fought off attempts by the Successors to annex them; and Pontus had been founded by a Persian adventurer called Mithridates in 291 BC.
-These were all loosely affiliated to the Seleucid kingdom, but later became completely indpendent.
+In Asia Minor, apart from Pergamum (see above), the kingdoms of Bithynia and Cappadocia had been semi-autonomous provinces within the Persian empire and had successfully fought off attempts by the Successors to annex them; and Pontus had been founded by a Persian adventurer called Mithridates in 291 BCE.
+These were all loosely affiliated to the Seleucid kingdom, but later became completely independent.